VenkatArchitect/final/README.md

          Note: Don't create the infrastructure; they have been created already.
          Just make sure that the settings are right: https://github.com/DataTalksClub/mlops-zoomcamp/blob/main/02-experiment-tracking/mlflow_on_aws.md

-         Configure EC2 instance's security group to accept TCP port 5000 as inbound in the inbound rules to let MLFlow inbound connections in.

          The MLFlow Postgresql database will be hereafterwards referred in this document as POSTGRESQLNAME